Model guide · Odyssey

 The VSA light connection

 The Odyssey very commonly shows the check engine light with the VSA light because they share sensors.
 Read the engine codes first — fixing the engine fault usually clears the VSA light too.
+For the Odyssey-specific angles (front-wheel-drive stability, wheel-speed sensor) and reset steps, see the Honda Odyssey VSA light guide.

 What to do

-Read the code first, fix the cause, then clear it.
-A flashing light or any shudder, power loss, or overheating means stop and get it checked immediately.
+- Check steady vs flashing.
+A flashing light, shudder, power loss, or overheating means stop and get it checked or towed.